 BBQ Buoys might sound like a bad boyband or a street gang who come at their enemies wielding sausages, but it’s actually one of the most fun things you can do in Adelaide.
 We gave one a spin (literally) down the River Torrens and had an absolute blast.

 The concept of the BBQ Buoys in Adelaide is simple.
-It’s a little round boat with seating for between two to ten people round the edge – so far, so looking like something you’d see on a lake in Disneyland.
+It’s a little round boat with seating for between two to ten people around the edge – so far, so looking like something you’d see on a lake in Disneyland.

 However what makes BBQ Buoys different is what’s in the middle – depending on your munchies of choice, you can either have a picnic table that you can fill with all the cheese, biscuits and other nibbles your heart desires, or an actual working gas barbecue on which you can grill sausages, burgers, or, as you’re in Australia, chuck a shrimp on it!

 There’s also a speaker for music and an esky (ice box for anyone not up on their Australian lingo) for your bottles and, my favourite, little touch – cup holders!

 While this sounds like THE most Aussie invention ever, the idea was brought from Germany, where the boats are called BBQ Donuts which is a pretty good description.

 They’ve been working in Adelaide over a year now and, other than a few weeks off in the middle of the winter, they’re a year-round deal.

 BBQ Buoys gave us the chance to give one of the boats a spin when we were in the city recently and it was one of the highlights of our trip and definitely one of the more unusual things to do in Adelaide.

 The River Torrens BBQ boats launch from Pinky Flats very close to the Adelaide Oval.
 During the day you can sail them between Frome Bridge to Torrens Weir – which is about a 2km distance.